material-admin/doc-material-components/dev-article-template.md

 If there are any instructions on using the component that applies to all component variants (for example, installation or theming), include them here.

-For example, for the iOS buttons component:
+For example, for the iOS button component:

 > ### Install `mcd-button`
 >